Divided Bulgaria Marks Communist Takeover Anniversary

 The election in December 1994 returned the BSP to power with an absolute majority, but the political fallout from a severe economic crisis in 1996-97 forced an early general election in April 1997, which was won by a UDF-led center-right coalition.

-BSP returned to power in the parliamentary elections in 2005 only to suffer a humiliating defeat four years later, when it was ousted by the square-jawed, tough talking ex-karate competiors, bodyguard and ex-Sofia Mayor Boyko Borisov.
+BSP returned to power in the parliamentary elections in 2005.
+It suffered a humiliating defeat four years later, when it was ousted by ex-karate competitor, bodyguard and ex-Sofia Mayor Boyko Borisov.